duneanalytics/harmonizer/.github/ISSUE_TEMPLATE/translator-bug.md

 ---

-Please make sure you've already searched for your error in existing issues.
+Please make sure you've already searched for your error in existing issues, and have checked out the [migration guides here](https://dune.com/docs/query/Old-Query-Engines/).

 **Link to the untranslated query** https://dune.com/queries/1289104/2477858